-Cement block construction examples from the Multiplex Manufacturing Company of Toledo, Ohio, in 1905
+Cement block construction examples from the Multiplex Manufacturing Company of Toledo, Ohio, in 1905 rather to bind sand and gravel (aggregate) together.

-A cement is a binder, a chemical substance used for construction that sets, hardens, and adheres to other materials to bind them together.
-Cement is seldom used on its own, but rather to bind sand and gravel (aggregate) together.
 Cement mixed with fine aggregate produces mortar for masonry, or with sand and gravel, produces concrete.
-Concrete is the most widely used material in existence and is behind only water as the planet's most-consumed resource.[]
+Concrete is the most widely used material in existence and is behind only water as the planet's most-consumed resource.[2]